 This Guidance is an Approach.
 Approach Guidance describes FSRA's internal principles, processes and practices for supervisory action and application of Chief Executive Officer discretion.
 Approach Guidance may refer to compliance obligations but does not in and of itself create a compliance obligation.
 Visit FSRA's Guidance Framework to learn more.

 Appendices and reference

 Appendices

-- Appendix 1 Additional Information - Appendix 2 Guide to Applications for Auto Insurance Exemptive Authority TLE
+- Appendix 1 Technical Information - Appendix 2 Guide to Applications for Auto Insurance Exemptive Authority TLE - Appendix 3 Guide to TLE applications requesting FSRA exercise regulatory discretion

 Reference